Mindful-Meerkats/collective-documentation/README.md

 If you're writing an email and you think this is important for someone of the collective to read it, then please add the person to the CC using the email addresses below.

-# Emails of the members
+## Email addresses of the members for human contact

 * Robert: orschiro@gmail.com
 * Jonas: j.wolterstorff@posteo.de